Research Postdoctoral fellowship at the ASD & Developmental Science Lab

 Weill Cornell Medicine is seeking candidates for a two-year postdoctoral research fellowship beginning July, 2020 and based at the Center for Autism and the Developing Brain (CADB).
 CADB is a state-of-the art clinical and research program and a collaborative program of NewYork-Presbyterian, Weill Cornell Medicine, and Columbia Vagelos College of Physicians and Surgeons and in partnership with NEXT for Autism.
 CADB is located on the campus of New York-Presbyterian Westchester Behavioral Health Center in White Plains, New York.
 The Center provides comprehensive assessment and clinical services for hundreds of patients annually.

-The Research Postdoctoral Fellow will work under the supervision and mentorship of Dr. So Hyun “Sophy” Kim, to support NIH-funded projects examining early behavioral features and trajectories of with autism spectrum disorders (ASD) and developing early intervention programs, as well as an EEG/ERP study examining neural correlates of executive function and school readiness in children ASD at CADB’s ASD & Developmental Science Lab (PI: Kim).
+The Research Postdoctoral Fellow will work under the supervision and mentorship of Dr. So Hyun “Sophy” Kim, to support NIH-funded projects examining early behavioral features and trajectories of with autism spectrum disorders (ASD) and an EEG/ERP study examining neural correlates of executive function and school readiness in children ASD at CADB’s ASD & Developmental Science Lab (PI: Kim).
 Responsibilities will include data collection, preparation of manuscripts and grant applications, and training research assistants.
+The Fellow will be ideally leading our efforts to analyze EEG/ERP data; therefore, previous experiences with EEG/ERP data analyses are preferred.
 The Fellow will have opportunities for clinical training under the supervision of licensed clinicians.

 The ideal candidate will be interested in pursuing an academic career as a clinical researcher.
 To support career development in research, the Fellow will receive protected research time and grant-writing mentorship.
 The Fellow will have an option to accrue clinical hours for their New York State Psychology license by delivering interventions (e.g., naturalistic developmental behavioral interventions in preschool classroom setting) and/or diagnostic and developmental assessments.